To avoid the big, scary working world, many people consider going back to school and asking themselves – Is an MBA worth it?

 Hence, it is much better to make sure that the reason you have for pursuing an MBA is indeed valid.
 And the answer to the question- “Is an MBA worth it?” isn’t manufactured by the prevailing point of view.

-8. Is Your Post MBA Goals In Sync With Your Plan?
+8. Is Your Post MBA Goals in Sync With Your Plan

-Assess the situation you are currently in your career and where can an MBA take you.
+Assess the situation you are currently in your career and where an MBA can take you.
 Ask yourself, is an MBA worth it and is the only route to reaching where you want to be.
 In a nutshell, do your research and don’t fall for it quickly.